cserl-iitb/bootcamp2022/os_internals/week-2/part_a/README.md

 ### Adding user programs in xv6
 A simple example is given [here](https://www.geeksforgeeks.org/xv6-operating-system-add-a-user-program/).

 1. After executing **make qemu** you will see a prompt.
 The prompt is the xv6 command line interface to execute user level programs.
-Begin with ls and nd which programs exist and try executing them.
+Begin with ls and nd which programs exist and try executing them.<br />
 The source code for all programs is included as part of the xv6 distribution.
 Look up the implementation of these programs.
 For example, **cat.c** has the source code for the **cat** program.
-Execute and lookup the following: **ls, cat, wc, echo, grep** etc. Understand how the syntax in some places is dierent than normal C syntax.
+Execute and lookup the following: **ls, cat, wc, echo, grep** etc. Understand how the syntax in some places is dierent than normal C syntax.<br />

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Check the **makefile** to see how the program wc is set up for compilation.
+Check the **makefile** to see how the program wc is set up for compilation.
 (You can search for wc in the le to see what additions are made.)

 2. Modify the existing shell program **sh.c** in xv6 to change the shell prompt.<br />
-E.g. : turtle$
+E.g. : turtle$<br />
 **Hint** : Just search where the existing shell prompt **$** is and modify it.

 3. Complete the program **cmd.c** so that it creates a child process, child process executes a program, and parent waits till completion of the child process before terminating.
 This program should use the **fork** and **exec** system call of xv6.
-The program to be executed by the child process can be one of the simple xv6 programs and will be specied at the command line.
+The program to be executed by the child process can be one of the simple xv6 programs and will be specied at the command line.<br />
-Example usage:
+Example usage:<br />

 **./cmd ls**<br />
 **./cmd echo hello**